alandmoore/admbrowser/README.rst

   - This includes the 79 character limit.
 Yes, I'm like that.
   - Use snake_case variables, not camelCase (except for PyQt stuff we can't change)
   - Use .format() rather than the old printf-style (%) substitution
-  - Remember that code should work in Py2.7 or Py3.x and with PyQt4, PyQt5, or PySide
+  - Remember that code should work in Py3.x with pyqt5

 - Please document per PEP257; functions & classes need a docstring.
 - Fork the project on GitHub, make your changes, and submit a pull request.
   You will probably be asked to change or fix some things,